How to Give Your Budget an Easy $300 Boost

 The Whole Ugly Truth

 With whole life insurance, you spend thousands of dollars more a year for your hard-earned money to sit in an “investment” that brings horrible returns.
-Not only does a good chunk of your premium go toward commission and expenses, but any leftover savings earns much less than it would if you invested it in mutual funds.
+Not only does a good chunk of your premium go toward commission and expenses, but any leftover savings earns much less than it would if you invested in mutual funds instead.

-According to the Wall Street Journal, the minimum return many whole-life insurers guarantee is 2–4%.
-Even if you earned 4–6% on your cash value account, you’d still underperform the S&P 500—a standard measurement of stock market performance.
-It’s averaged a 12% growth rate over the past 30 years.
+According to Consumer Reports, the minimum return many whole life insurers guarantee is 1.5–3.5%.3 Even if you earned 4–6% on your cash value account, you’d still underperform the S&P 500—a standard measurement of stock market performance.
+It’s averaged a 12% growth rate over the past 80 years.4

-But here’s the worst part: If something happens to you, your family only gets the face value of your policy—$450,000 in Jackie’s example above.
+But here’s the worst part: If something happens to you, your family only gets the face value of your policy, which is $450,000 in Jackie’s example above.

 All that extra money you “saved” in your cash-value account after years of overpaying for life insurance?
 Gone.
 It doesn’t matter if the account’s worth $1,000 or $100,000.
 Your loved ones won’t see a cent of it.
 What’s the point of putting your hard-earned dollars in an account that will never actually benefit anyone?